-The editorial office does not accept figures embedded in text, only as tiff files, resolution 300 (for photographs), 600 dpi for combination art (lettering and images) and 1200 dpi for line art (graphs, diagrams).
+The Editorial Office does not accept Figures embedded in text.
+Only .tiff files, resolution 300 (for photographs), 600 dpi for combination art (lettering and images) and 1200 dpi for line art (graphs, diagrams) are accepted.
 That means that figure must be at least 1800/3600/7200 points wide depending on the graphic type.

-The editorial office does not accept figures artificiallu upscaled resolution in graphic software.
+The Editorial Office does not accept Figures with artificially upscaled resolution in graphic software.

 Instruction how to prepare Figures is available at Cadmus Digital Art.